 Purple mud crabs are another species of crab that live in the waterways of the mangrove forest.
 It is a large crab species with two massive purple claws.
 The crabs feed on clams and shellfish that they crush with their powerful pincers.
 Canoeists will need a keen eye to spot these crabs because are rarely seen when humans are around.

-The shells of purple mud crabs grow to around 20 centimeters across.
+The shells of purple mud crabs grow to around 20 centimeters (8 in.) across.
 Photo credit: Kuroshio no Mori Mangrove Park

 The Mictyris brevidactylus species of crab might be easier to spot due to its distinctive colorings—a light-blue upper section and red markings on its legs—and the fact that is walks in a straight line.
 Mud lobsters live in deep burrows under the mangroves.
 This act of burrowing helps maintain the health of the mangroves by bringing organic matter to the surface.
 The nutrient-packed matter helps support the ecosystem.